martinez877/coding-repo/shopping_list_app/README.md

-# Shopping List App in Kotlin and SQLite
+# Shopping List App in Kotlin and SQLite features API

 This Android mobile application is an organizational Shopping List App that allows the user to add and organize shopping items by categorizing them by Stores (i.e. Store A, Store B) as well as item categories (i.e. Fruit, Pet Items).
 The user can provide an Item Name (i.e. apple, hammer) and add Other Comments (i.e. organic, 12").

-This project uses the Fragment + ViewModel.
+This project uses the MVC framework.
 The Main Fragment contains a Recycler View where the shopping list items are displayed.
 The app consists of four fragments and a Dialog Fragment.
 The database files are under the folder of the same name which will collect and store the information of your list and will update the Recycler View accordingly when you add or delete an item.

 The menu and navigation are implemented using an Android resource file.
 The navigation architecture allows Main Fragment and Detail Fragment to access all other fragments.
 However, Info and Settings fragments do not have access to each other.